hjorozco/SE-Homework/Module-2/w1-hw3/README.md

 or lowercase state, and this container does not need to communicate or pass data to other siblings or parent, I will place the state on it.

+*DivThree* component's state consists of a boolan property named *caps*. *caps* value is changed from true to false and visceversa on click, and its value determines how the text is displayed.
+If it is true, the text is displayed in uppercase, if it is false, the text is displayed in lowercase.

 **Step 5: Add Inverse Data Flow**

 This app does not need to have inverse data flow since the innermost component (*DivThree*) is not sending any data to its parent or siblings.
 In more complex apps, inverse data flow can be achieved by passing callback functions as props, from parent to child elements.
-That way, the parent will be the only one that will update its own state.